 The Charity Commission has very strict regulations concerning what is a charitable activity.
 We ensure that the charitable objects are correctly drafted to suit your activities.
 We also advise regarding payment of trustees as not all trustees can be paid.
 Indeed we guide you through the maze of criteria you have to satisfy to become a registered charity.
 Many problems can be raised by the Charity Commission including trustee conflicts of interest and private benefit which we can deal with.

 We obtain all required information from you to enable us to complete and process the application documents.
 We endeavour to make registration of a charity an easy process and to take the stress and time involved in such applications away from you.

 We advise on any ancillary documents required in some cases eg child protection policies if you deal directly with children or grant giving policies if you will be a fund giving charity only ( there is an additional fee of £90 plus vat unless you have one already).
-We also advise on criminal record checks where necessary and generally oversee the matter dealing with all correspondence from the Charities Commission or OSCR.
+We generally oversee the matter dealing with all correspondence from the Charities Commission or OSCR.

 Please beware of competitors who offer "charity" companies but do not draft charitable objects or give guidance on matters such as payment of directors.
 This will result in delay and greater expense being incurred later when amending documents.
 They do not have instant availability by telephone for assistance and few actually deal with the charity registration process in any event